AngieMurphy/AngieMurphy.github.io/_posts/2016-9-18-OOP: Week Four.md

 ## What's in your way?

-For the Netflix project, my partner and I have been wrapping work in other courses so that we can focus on the project a lot this week.
+For the Netflix project, my partner and I have been wrapping up work in other courses so that we can focus on the project a lot this week.
 While we have a decent start on the assignment, I worry that there are unforeseen issues that could pop up this week in trying to finish it.

 ## What will you do next week?

 Currently running a fever, so I hope to heal up and be there for my partner and my classes!
-If all goes well, I'll finish both projects for both of my classes, practice with pointers, and stay focused in class, and rest some.
+If all goes well, I'll finish both projects for both of my classes, practice with pointers, and rest some.

 My overall experience in the course this week was great!
 It was a relatively calm week compared to the week prior, when I was hurrying to meet the requirements on the first assignment.
 I feel like my partner and I have a much better grasp on the requirements than I did during the first assignment.